 Symptoms of this condition typically first appear in adolescence, when bones are maturing and cartilage is turning into bone.
 Some people don’t experience the following symptoms until adulthood:

 - A visible bony prominence on the inner side of the foot, just above the arch (midfoot).

 - Redness and swelling of the bony prominence.

 - Vague pain or throbbing in the midfoot and arch, usually during or after a period of activity.

 Your physician can diagnose this condition through evaluation of a patient’s symptoms and examination of the foot structure, muscle strength, and joint motion.
 The doctor may also assess the patient’s gait.
 He or she may order X-rays to confirm the diagnosis and an MRI for a more detailed look at the tendons and cartilage.

 The following non-surgical treatments can relieve the symptoms of accessory navicular syndrome.

-Physical therapy with exercises and treatments to strengthen the surrounding muscles can decrease pressure at the inflammation site.
-The exercises may also help prevent recurrence of the symptoms.
+- Physical therapy with exercises and treatments to strengthen the surrounding muscles can decrease pressure at the inflammation site.
+The exercises may also help prevent the recurrence of the symptoms.